jaguar-person/code-test/README.md

 ## Submitting the Test

 The easiest way for all involved to review this test is via GitHub.
-We request that you Fork this project and then perform the "task" on your fork as a [b]private repsoitory[/b].
+We request that you Fork this project and then perform the "task" on your fork as a **private repsoitory**.
 Once completed please privide access to your fork to [@albanh](https://github.com/albanh), [@alexbirtwell](https://github.com/alexbirtwell) and [@oddvalue](https://github.com/oddvalue).
 This can be done under Settings > Collaborators.

 Any notes on your strategy or improvements should be added to the repository in a NOTES.md or replace the content of this readme.